4fecta/4fecta.ca/_posts/pathfinder-editorial/2022-01-04-pathfinder-editorial.md

 }
 {% endhighlight %}

 For full marks, note that the algorithm above is simply too inefficient.
 It would require over $$2 \times 10^{11}$$ operations, which is far too much for any modern computer to handle in less than a second.
 Instead, we need to come up with a more clever application of what we already know.
 After re-reading the problem constraints, we notice that $$K$$ is also suspiciously low.
-This entices us to considering an algorithm not based on open cells, but on closed ones!
-Let us analyze how the patterns formed by the walls in the grid influences whether there is a path from the top-left to the bottom-right.
-First of all, we can assert that there is never a path when at least one “chain” of walls goes from the left edge to the right edge, the top edge to the bottom edge, the left edge to the top edge, or the right edge to the bottom edge.
-We can imagine these as walls running along both extreme boundaries, and are thus impassible.
+This encourages us to considering an algorithm not based on open cells, but on blocked ones!
+Let's analyze how the patterns formed by the walls (blocked cells) in the grid influence whether there is a path from the top-left to the bottom-right.
+First of all, we can assert that there should never be a path when at least one “chain” of walls goes from the left edge to the right edge, the top edge to the bottom edge, the left edge to the top edge, or the right edge to the bottom edge.
+We can imagine these as walls running along both extreme boundaries, thus being impassible.
 If no such chains exist, then we can always “walk around” each segment of walls, and we are never completely restricted by them.
 Thus, it is sufficient to check that there do no exist any aforementioned “chains”.
 Since there are only $$K$$ walls to traverse as nodes, our new algorithm has a time complexity of $$\mathcal{O}(K)$$.
 However, in order to efficiently store all blocked cells, we may need an array of sets, each set storing the blocked cells in the corresponding row.
-This will give the solution some constant, but it should still pass well under the 1 second limit.
+This will give the solution a modest constant factor, but it should still pass well under the time limit.
 Below is an implementation of the algorithm:

 {% highlight cpp %}
 #include <bits/stdc++.h>